Luxembourg franc: Coins

 The first coins were issued in 1854, in denominations of 2 1/2, 5 and 10 centimes.
 In 1901, the bronze 5- and 10-centime pieces were replaced by cupro-nickel coins.
 In 1915–1916, zinc 5-, 10- and 25-centime coins were issued by the occupying German forces.
 After the First World War, iron coins were issued in the same denominations before cupronickel was reintroduced in 1924, along with nickel 1- and 2-franc coins.
 The franc coins bore the inscription "Bon Pour", implying that they were tokens "good for" 1 or 2 francs.
 Such inscriptions also appeared on contemporary French and Belgian coins.

 In 1929, Luxembourg's first silver coins since the late 18th century were issued, 5 and 10 francs.
 Bronze 5, 10 (smaller than earlier issues) and 25 centimes and nickel 50 centimes were introduced in 1930.
 The last coins before World War II were cupronickel 25-centime and 1-franc pieces issued in 1938 and 1939.

 The first coins issued after the war were bronze 25-centime and cupro-nickel 1-franc coins introduced in 1946.
 These were followed by cupronickel 5-franc coins in 1949.
-In 1952, the size of the 1-franc (€0.02) coin was reduced to match that of the Belgian 1-franc coin introduced in 1950.
-From this time on, all new Luxembourg coins matched the sizes and compositions of their Belgian counterparts, although the 25-centime (€0.01) coin was not changed to match the Belgian counterpart introduced in 1964.
-In 1971, nickel 10-franc (€0.25) coins were introduced, followed by bronze 20-franc (€0.50) coins in 1980 and nickel 50-franc (€1.24) coins in 1987.
+In 1952, the size of the 1-franc coin was reduced to match that of the Belgian 1-franc coin introduced in 1950.
+From this time on, all new Luxembourg coins matched the sizes and compositions of their Belgian counterparts, although the 25-centime (roughly €0.01) coin was not changed to match the Belgian counterpart introduced in 1964.
+In 1971, nickel 10-franc (roughly €0.25) coins were introduced, followed by bronze 20-franc (roughly €0.50) coins in 1980 and nickel 50-franc (roughly €1.24) coins in 1987.
 The size and composition of the 1- and 5-franc coins were again altered in 1988 and 1986 respectively to match their Belgian counterparts.

-A combination of being a small population and with Belgian coins so abundantly circulating in Luxembourg meant it was seldom necessary for Luxembourg to issue coinage on a year by year basis, especially in later years during design changes when large numbers of coins were minted in Brussels to supply the small country for many years at a time.
-As a result, some dates appear in mint sets only while many other dates saw no standard issue coins minted at all.
-Many earlier dates changed frequently with larger denominations often being single year designs.
+As Luxembourg has a relatively small population, and with Belgian coins so abundantly circulating, it was seldom necessary for Luxembourg to issue coinage on a year by year basis, especially in later years during design changes when large numbers of coins were minted in Brussels to supply the small country for many years at a time.
+As a result, some dates appear in mint sets only, while many other dates saw no standard issue coins minted at all.
+Many earlier dates changed frequently, with larger denominations often being single year designs.